Childbirth: Early skin-to-skin contact

 Skin-to-skin contact (SSC), sometimes also called kangaroo care, is a technique of newborn care where babies are kept chest-to-chest and skin-to-skin with a parent, typically their mother or possibly the father.
-This means without the shirt or undergarments on the chest of both the baby and parent.
+This means without the shirt or undergarments on the chest of both the baby and the parent.
 Early skin-to-skin contact results in a decrease in infant crying, improves cardio-respiratory stability and blood glucose levels, and improves breastfeeding duration and effectiveness.